Get in Touch

 How Microservices Implement Web Service Concepts

-• DevOps practices for continuous improvement and rapid deployment in government IT projects
+• DevOps practices in government IT operations

 Microservice Protocols and Standards